dataiku/dss-visual-edit/docs/get-started.md

   * Use a “Text” meaning for both free-text input and for dropdowns (this will be specified in the Visual Webapp's settings), text-based filtering, and sorting by alphabetical order.

-## Create a Data Editing webapp
+## Create a Visual Edit webapp

-* Go to Webapps, create New Visual Webapp, pick Data Editing (this component is provided by the plugin).
+* Go to Webapps, create New Visual Webapp, pick Visual Edit (this component is provided by the plugin).
   * ![](new_visual_webapp.png)
   * ![](new_visual_webapp_2.png)
 * Settings: